Hyperbolic links associated to Hamiltonian subgraphs in simple $3$-polytopes: Links corresponding to Hamiltonian cycles

-\begin{lemma} Each edge of $Q\setminus\Gamma$ has a conjugated edge. \end{lemma} \begin{proof} Indeed, let the edge $E$ of $Q\setminus\Gamma$ have no conjugated edges. $E$ is the intersection of two facets $F_i$ and $F_j$ of $Q$ lying in the closure of the same connected component of $\partial Q\setminus\Gamma$.
+\begin{lemma} Let $\Gamma$ be a Hamiltonian cycle in a simple $3$-polytope $P$.
+Then each edge in $M_\Gamma$ has a conjugated edge. \end{lemma} \begin{proof} Indeed, let the edge $E$ of $M_\Gamma$ have no conjugated edges. $E$ is the intersection of two facets $F_i$ and $F_j$ of $P$ lying in the closure of the same connected component of $\partial P\setminus\Gamma$.
 Then both vertices of $E$ belong to the same facet $F_k$ lying in the closure of the other connected component.
-In this case $E$ belongs to $F_k$, which is a contradiction. \end{proof} \begin{corollary} Each circle of the link $C_\Gamma$ corresponding to a Hamiltonian cycle $\Gamma$ on a simple $3$-polytope $Q$ is linked to at least one other circle of $C_\Gamma$. \end{corollary} \begin{construction}[Transformation of a nonselfcrossing Eulerian cycle along conjugated vertices] Given two conjugated vertices $v$ and $w$ of a nonselfcrossing Eulerian cycle $\gamma$ of an ideal right-angled $3$-polytope $P$ we can build a new nonselfcrossing Eulerian cycle in the following way.
-In both vertices we change the pairs of successive edges of the cycle to complementary pair (see Fig.~\ref{flip}).
-In Fig.~\ref{Trans} we show how the Hamiltonian cycle $\Gamma_\gamma$ is transformed under this operation (the new Hamiltonian cycle belongs to another polytope obtained from $Q$ by two flips).
+In this case $E$ belongs to $F_k$, which is a contradiction. \end{proof} \begin{corollary} Each circle of the link $C_\Gamma$ corresponding to a Hamiltonian cycle $\Gamma$ in a simple $3$-polytope $P$ is linked to at least one other circle of $C_\Gamma$. \end{corollary} \begin{construction}[Transformation of a nonselfcrossing Eulerian cycle along conjugated vertices] Given two conjugated vertices $v$ and $w$ of a nonselfcrossing Eulerian cycle $\gamma$ of an ideal right-angled $3$-polytope $Q$ we can build a new nonselfcrossing Eulerian cycle in the following way.
+In both vertices we change the pairs of successive edges of the cycle to complementary pairs (see Fig.~\ref{flip}).
+In Fig.~\ref{Trans} we show how the Hamiltonian cycle $\Gamma_\gamma$ is transformed under this operation (the new Hamiltonian cycle belongs to another polytope obtained from $P_\gamma$ by two flips).

-\end{construction} \begin{proposition} Let $\gamma$ be a nonselfcrossing Eulerian cycle on the ideal right-angled $3$-polytope $P$.
-Then for any vertex of $P$ there is at least one conjugated vertex and the corresponding transformation of $\gamma$. \end{proposition} \begin{conjecture} Any two nonselfcrossing Eulerian cycles are connected by a sequence of transformations along conjugated vertices. \end{conjecture}
+In \cite{K68b} such a transformation of a Eulerian cycle is called a $\rho$-transformation.
+In \cite{FSW92} -- a $k_A$-transformation.
+If the graph $G(Q)$ of $Q$ is a medial graph of the polytope $Q'$, then $\gamma$ corresponds to a spanning tree $T$ in $G(Q')$ and $v$ and $w$ correspond to edges $E(v)$ and $E(w)$ such that exactly one of them belongs to $T$.
+The vertices are conjugated if and only if the deletion of one of these edges from $T$ and the addition of the other edge produces a new spanning tree.
+It corresponds to the transformed cycle. \end{construction} \begin{proposition} Let $\gamma$ be a nonselfcrossing Eulerian cycle in the ideal right-angled $3$-polytope $Q$.
+Then for any vertex of $Q$ there is at least one conjugated vertex and the corresponding transformation of $\gamma$. \end{proposition} \begin{proof} The proof follows from Lemma~\ref{CEL}. \end{proof} \cite[Theorem 17]{K68b}, \cite[Corollary 2]{FSW92}, \cite[Assertion before Section 3]{I11} and \cite[Theorem 2.22]{IM09}) imply the following result. \begin{theorem} Any two nonselfcrossing Eulerian cycles are connected by a sequence of transformations along conjugated vertices. \end{theorem}